Bash-Clevin/Bash-Clevin-blog.github.io/_posts/2024-06-03-deploying-ethereum-full-node-on-holesky-test-net.md

 ### Testing the endpoints

-After both the executor and consensus client are up and running, you can send requests to the executor layer JSSON-RPC and consensus client api.
+After both the executor and consensus client are up and running, you can send requests to the executor layer JSON-RPC and consensus client api.

-The endpoints avalable for the consensuss client are documented [here](https://lighthouse-book.sigmaprime.io/api-lighthouse.html)
+The endpoints avalable for the consensus client are documented [here](https://lighthouse-book.sigmaprime.io/api-lighthouse.html)

 While for the executor are located [here](https://docs.nethermind.io/interacting/json-rpc-ns/eth)